Cats Quilt Pattern

 - A digital pattern delivered by email.
 (If you're not sure what a PDF pattern is, you'll find more info here.)

-- Twelve cute kitty applique patterns – full size so there’s no enlarging needed
+- Fourteen cute kitty applique patterns – full size so there’s no enlarging needed

 - Reversed and exploded appliqué patterns to print directly onto freezer paper or fusible adhesive.
 No tracing!
 Every piece is labeled so it’s easy to assemble after you’ve cut it all apart.